 -

-Semester 1 Course Number Course Name Hours GNRS 5373 Nursing Theory and Research 3 GNRS 5355 Pathophysiology 3 Semester 2 Course Number Course Name Hours GNRS 5298 Geriatric Syndromes 2 GNRS 5301 Advanced Pharmacology 3 GNRS 5346 Public Policy & Nursing 3 Semester 3 Course Number Course Name Hours GNRS 5307 Advanced Health Assessment 3 GNRS 5217 NP Diagnostic Reasoning and Procedures 2 Semester 4 Course Number Course Name Hours GNRS 5680 Common Problems of Adults 6 Semester 5 Course Number Course Name Hours GNRS 5624 AGACNP Episodic and Acute Illness 6 GNRS 5349 Informatics and Quality Improvement 3 Semester 6 Course Number Course Name Hours GNRS 5625 AGACNP Complex & Critical Care 6 GNRS 5350 Nurse Practitioner Professional Role and Business Principles 3 Semester 7 Course Number Course Name Hours GNRS 5027 AGACNP Clinical Practicum 3 GNRS 53371 Public Health Principles in Advanced Practice Nursing 3
+Semester 1 Course Number Course Name Hours GNRS 5373 Nursing Theory and Research 3 GNRS 5355 Pathophysiology 3 Semester 2 Course Number Course Name Hours GNRS 5298 Geriatric Syndromes 2 GNRS 5301 Advanced Pharmacology 3 GNRS 5346 Public Policy & Nursing 3 Semester 3 Course Number Course Name Hours GNRS 5307 Advanced Health Assessment 3 GNRS 5217 NP Diagnostic Reasoning and Procedures 2 Semester 4 Course Number Course Name Hours GNRS 5680 Common Problems of Adults 6 Semester 5 Course Number Course Name Hours GNRS 5624 AGACNP Episodic and Acute Illness 6 GNRS 5349 Informatics and Quality Improvement 3 Semester 6 Course Number Course Name Hours GNRS 5625 AGACNP Complex & Critical Care 6 GNRS 5350 Nurse Practitioner Professional Role and Business Principles 3 Semester 7 Course Number Course Name Hours GNRS 5027 AGACNP Role & Clinical Practicum 3 GNRS 53371 Public Health Principles in Advanced Practice Nursing 3

 AGACNP Program Highlights